Definition of Deferred Tax

 Deferred Tax in Accounting Standards

-Differences between Deferred Tax and Taxable Temporary
+Differences Between Deferred Tax and Taxable Temporary

-The taxable temporary difference gives rise to taxable amount while calculating taxable profit/loss for the future periods when the carrying amount of the assets and liabilities will be recovered or settled.
-A point to remember is that taxable temporary difference always gives rise to deferred tax liability.
+The temporary taxable difference gives rise to the taxable amount while calculating taxable profit/loss for future periods when the carrying amount of the assets and liabilities will be recovered or settled.
+A point to remember is that temporary taxable difference always gives rise to deferred tax liability.

 Conclusion